wzf2000/MACRec/readme.md

     - `evaluation/`: The pipeline and basic function for evaluation the model.
     - `llms/`: The wrapper for LLMs (both API and open source LLMs).
     - `prompts/`: Some functions for getting the prompts.
-    - `rl/`: The algorithms and pipelines for the RLHF are defined here.
+    - `rl/`: The datasets for the RLHF are defined here.
     - `tasks/`: For external function call (e.g. main.py).
     - `utils/`: Some useful functions are defined here.
 - `config/`: The config folder.
     - `api-config.json`: Used for OpenAI-like APIs' configuration.
     - `prompts/`: All the prompts used in the experiments.
+    - `training/`: Some configuration for the PPO or other RL algorithms training.
 - `data/`: The data folder.
 - `log/`: The log folder.